openagenticai/openagentic/README.md

 ## Overview

-OpenAgentic provides a comprehensive framework for creating AI-powered agents that can orchestrate multiple tools, manage costs, and handle complex workflows.
+OpenAgentic provides a comprehensive framework for creating AI-powered agents that can orchestrate multiple tools and handle complex workflows.
 Built with TypeScript-first design principles, it offers excellent developer experience with strong typing and modular architecture.

 ## Features